Garethkip/ROS2_Tutorial/README.md

   ros2 run turtlesim turtle_teleop_key
   ```
 ## Topics
 - Suitable for data streams flowing in one direction between nodes.
 (Publisher and Subscriber) The talker and listener that was being run before used a topic called /Chatter.
-Each topic has a **Name** and **Interface**
+Each topic has a **Name** and **Interface**.
+Each topic can have multiple subscribers and multiple publishers.
 - Run the talker and listener on separate terminals and on third terminal, list the available topics.
 THis will give you the topic **name**
     ``` bash
     ros2 topic list